Cognitive Behavioral Therapy (CBT)

 CBT is a goal oriented, short term psychotherapy treatment that adopts a solution focused approach.
 It is interactive and hands on, offering evidence based practical tools in order to reframe patterns of thinking or behaving that perpetuates the problem the person is struggling with.
 By doing this, it helps to show how the person can gradually alter the way they feel.
 It is the most researched method and focuses on the development of effective personal coping strategies.
 Widely known to be effective in the treatment of mental health as a whole.
 CBT is based on the premises that maladaptive thoughts and behaviors play a role in the development and maintenance of a psychological condition including the symptoms associated with these conditions.
 When compared with psychotropic medication treatment, studies have shown that CBT alone is as effective on its own in the treatment of less severe forms of anxiety, depression, eating disorders, traumas and other issues.
 Sometimes, CBT in the long term provides better results than medication alone.
 For some people however, combination of both CBT and medication may be the most appropriate method of care.

 CBT over the years has been developing, and thus various forms of the approach have resulted.
-Today CBT is an umbrella for all cognitive based psychotherapies such as cognitive therapy, rational emotive therapy, acceptance and commitment therapy, dialectical behavioral therapy, multimodal therapy, eye movement desensitization and reprocessing, cognitive hypnotherapy, biofeedback, mindfulness based therapy and the list goes on.
+Today CBT is an umbrella for all cognitive based psychotherapies such as cognitive therapy, rational emotive therapy, acceptance and commitment therapy, dialectical behavioral therapy, multimodal therapy, CBT-E, eye movement desensitization and reprocessing, cognitive hypnotherapy, biofeedback, mindfulness based therapy and the list goes on.

 Cognitive hypnotherapy is a relatively new evidence based approach founded on recent discoveries in neuroscience and evolutionary psychology.
 It is through merging the proven effective theories of cognitive behavioral therapy along with the humanistic sciences of positive psychology, Gestalt theories, traditional hypnotherapy and neuro-linguistic programming that it evidently provides opportunities for further healing, recovery and change.